-Total interest expense (which includes deposit, federal funds purchased, securities sold under agreement to repurchase, and borrowed funds) totaled \$10.4, \$14.8 and \$6.6 million for 2020, 2019 and 2018 respectively.
-The decreased expense is approximately 134.2% attributable to the falling interest rate environment in 2020 as compared to 2019 and approximately the increased expense is 68.4% attributable to the rising interest rate environment in the 2019 to 2018 comparison.
-Borrowed fund balances increased in January of 2019, as a result of the acquisition of Bank of Geneva.
-2015's three year borrowing matured in December of 2018.
+Total interest expense (which includes deposit, federal funds purchased, securities sold under agreement to repurchase, borrowed funds and subordinated notes) totaled \$7.3, \$10.4 and \$14.8 million for 2021, 2020 and 2019 respectively.
+The decreased expense is approximately 189.9% attributable to the falling interest rate environment in 2021 as compared to 2020 and approximately 134.1% in the 2020 to 2019 comparison.
+Borrowed fund balances increased in January of 2019, as a result of the acquisition of Bank of Geneva, and in October of 2021 with the acquisition of Perpetual Federal Savings Bank.